kevingivens/site/content/blog/post5.md

 and articles [1](https://en.wikipedia.org/wiki/Local_volatility), [2](http://web.math.ku.dk/~rolf/teaching/ctff03/Gatheral.1.pdf) are dedicated
 to discussing this topic.
 I won't go into great detail here, I just want to give a basic overview along with implementation details in PyQL.

-Essentially, the idea of Local Volatility is to identify *level-dependent* diffusion that *exactly* reproduces market implied volatilities.
+Essentially, the idea of Local Volatility is to identify a *level-dependent* diffusion that *exactly* reproduces market implied volatilities.
 The contribution of [Dupire](https://web.archive.org/web/20120907114056/http://www.risk.net/data/risk/pdf/technical/2007/risk20_0707_technical_volatility.pdf) was to prove that this diffusion is *unique*  while also providing a convenient technique for deriving it from market quotes.

 The full derivation of the local volatility function is given in section 2.2 and the appendix of [2](http://web.math.ku.dk/~rolf/teaching/ctff03/Gatheral.1.pdf).
 Here, I'll just give a sketch of the approach.